cazala/synaptic/docs/growing-neural-ca.md

 ```

 The learned rule is local and does not encode a grid size.
 The browser demo
-therefore keeps training at 24×24 but runs Automata on a centered 96×96 grid.
+therefore keeps training at 24×24 but runs Automata on a centered 48×48 desktop
-That gives the organism four times as much space in each direction and quarters
+grid or 32×32 grid at viewport widths up to 520px.
+Both run at 60 generations
+per second.
+The smaller mobile grid reduces inference and readback work without
-the rendered cell size without changing the training tape or tensors.
+changing the training tape or tensors.
-While training is active, the demo runs inference at 4 generations per second,
-which approximately preserves the original 24×24-at-60 cell-update budget.
-Pausing training raises inference to 60 generations per second for smooth
-observation.

 While training continues, avoid rebuilding the Automata pipelines: